2009–10 UEFA Europa League

 The 2009–10 UEFA Europa League was the first season of the UEFA Europa League, Europe's secondary club football tournament organised by UEFA.
 The competition was previously known as the UEFA Cup, which had been in existence for 38 years.

 Spain's Atlético Madrid won the tournament for the first time, beating Fulham – who were playing in their first European final – at the Volksparkstadion, home ground of Hamburger SV, in Hamburg, Germany.

-Shakhtar Donetsk were the defending champions but were eliminated by eventual finalists Fulham in the Round of 32.
+Shakhtar Donetsk were the defending champions, but were eliminated by eventual finalists Fulham in the round of 32.

 Association team allocation

 A total of 192 teams from 53 UEFA associations participated in the 2009–10 UEFA Europa League.
-Associations are allocated places according to their 2008 UEFA country coefficient, which takes into account their performance in European competitions from 2003–04 to 2007–08.
+Associations were allocated places according to their 2008 UEFA country coefficient, which took into account their performance in European competitions from 2003–04 to 2007–08.

 Below is the qualification scheme for the 2009–10 UEFA Europa League: